-Inaccurate punch alignments may also occur if the patient is moving, making it harder to safely encompass the grafts.
+Inaccurate punch alignments may also occur if the patient moves, making it harder to encompass the grafts safely.

 Lack of depth control

 Follicular units, which define individual hair transplant grafts, may consist of more than one hair follicle bundled by a tissue sheath.
-In many cases the ends are splayed or spread at lower portion.
+In many cases, the ends are splayed or spread at the lower portion.
 If the surgeon advances the punch too deeply, there is the risk of severing these endings.

-With wider follicular units (due to having multiple hair follicles), it is possible for grafts to become stuck or impacted within the interior of the punch, once they are fully extracted.
+With wider follicular units (due to having multiple hair follicles), grafts can become stuck or impacted within the interior of the punch once they are fully extracted.
 The surgeon often has to use forceps to retrieve them.
 When used with excessive force, the graft can become damaged.

 Hair Transplant Graft Failure Due to Air Drying and Extended Time Out of Body

 The time the grafts spend out of the body must be kept at a minimum.
-Dr.Umar recommends a maximum span of no more than six hours from the time the follicles are extracted until they are implanted into the recipient bald regions.
-This includes the amount of time after they are excised, placed in a fluid storage environment and retrieved to be placed in the bald or thinning areas.
+Dr.Umar recommends a maximum span of no more than six hours from when the follicles are extracted until they are implanted into the recipient’s bald regions.
+This includes the amount of time after they are excised, placed in a fluid storage environment, and retrieved to be placed in the bald or thinning areas.

-Also the time which lapses after they are removed from their storage environment and inserted into the recipient area must also be minimized.
+Also, the time lapses after they are removed from their storage environment and inserted into the recipient area must be minimized.
 According to Dr. Umar, this should be no more than a few seconds.

 Patient Mistakes That Result In No Growth After a Hair Transplant